zulip/zulip-mobile/docs/howto/windows.md

 [wsl-home]: https://docs.microsoft.com/en-us/windows/wsl/about
 [wsl-announce-ubuntu]: https://blog.ubuntu.com/2016/03/30/ubuntu-on-windows-the-ubuntu-userspace-for-windows-developers

+## Native Windows

+If you follow our step-by-step [main install instructions](build-run.md) on Windows, they should work just fine.
+You'll use the basic Windows "Command Prompt", aka `cmd.exe`, for your command line.

 ## WSL / Ubuntu for Windows
 Small guide on how to use the terminal using WSL (Windows Subsystem for Linux) with the Windows file system, and using it to perform any commands while running a React Native app in the Android emulator on Windows.

-These instructions are **in beta** -- they haven't been tested by as wide a range of contributors as most of our developer documentation.
+These instructions are **in beta** -- they haven't been tested by as wide a range of contributors as most of our developer documentation, and so some steps aren't yet fully described in detail.
 If you're trying them, we would love to hear from you [in #mobile on chat.zulip.org][czo]!

+If you aren't already comfortable with the Linux (or macOS) command line, or just want to get things working quickly and straightforwardly, you may prefer to skip these beta instructions and instead follow our step-by-step [main install instructions](build-run.md) natively on Windows.

 [czo]: ../../README.md#discussion